I’ve written about the Curse of Knowledge before and think it’s one of the most dangerous traps in teaching:

 - We repeated this twice.

-- The nurse came around and gave feedback to every student.
+- The nurse came around and gave feedback to every person in the class.

 No one could possibly have gotten out of that experience without understanding CPR.
 The teacher made sure of it.
 This experience was powerful and memorable.
 I walked away feeling confident that I knew how to perform CPR.

 Why didn’t she do that for the rest of the class?
-I’d imagine that the CPR section was carefully planned out with other hospital staff, while the rest was improvised.
+My hunch?
+The CPR section was carefully planned out with other hospital staff while the rest of the course was improvised.